chamomileberry/WriteCraft/docs/DEVELOPMENT.md

 ## Contributing Workflow

-1. Make changes in your Replit workspace
+1. Make changes in your workspace
 2. Test thoroughly
 3. Update documentation if needed
 4. Verify no TypeScript errors (`npx tsc --noEmit`)